 - Durable and will protect against wind, bugs, rocks, etc.

-- Water resistant with their fabric treated with a PFC-Free DWR Finish.
+- Water resistant with a PFC-Free DWR Finish.

 - Has a waistband/belt.